rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

  mountain of debt that can never be paid back
  (it is money backed by debt afterall).

-And of course, the not so secret secret, this system requires continuous war over oil.
+And of course, the not-so-secret secret, this system requires continuous war over oil.